mregnard-school/AlarmClock/README.md

 A small simple Alarm Clock made in Java course.

-This project was to understand the basic of Java, with use of Polymorphism, Heritance and other aspects of object-oriented programing.
+This project was to understand the basic of Java, with use of Polymorphism, inheritance and other aspects of object-oriented programing.